mgrider/SKHexGrid/README.md

 ## Backlog / ideas list

 * Make it clearer which configuration options are from `HexGrid` and which are unique to this project.
-  - write clear explanations for each configuration option, both in the View, and in code
+  - write clear explanations for each configuration option in the code
 * Make additional things configurable
-  - arbitrary coordinates for "custom" generation type (This has been started in the `custom-cells` branch.)
   - the frame of the hexagon? (or just inset/padding, maybe?)
 * interaction ideas
   - Add an option to add shapes on cell tap